core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 * The server uses 2.05 (Content) as outer code even though it is not necessarily an Observe notification {{RFC7641}}, in order to make the response cacheable.

-* The server SHOULD remove the Request-Hash option from the message before sending.
+* The server SHOULD remove the Request-Hash option from the message before sending as per the general option mechanism of {{ssec-request-hash-option}}.

 Upon receiving the response, the client performs the following actions.